From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis: Discussion

 Our study faces several limitations, primarily those common to interview-based research, including self-report, recall, and social desirability biases.
 Further studies could benefit from alternative methods, such as observation, screen recordings, diary studies, and subsequent quantitative approaches to measure findings at scale.

 Our sample consisted of participants with varying levels of experience in qualitative coding and different data types, which limited our ability to provide a unified, in-depth account of one specific \ac{QDA} approach.
 Still, the diversity of reported \ac{QDA} practices highlights the complexity of AI integration.
-Additionally, all participants were from HCI research, and many also specialized in security and privacy, potentially skewing our findings toward those more familiar with (emerging) technologies and computing.
-We similarly recognize that participants' related motivational factors~\cite{Bandura.2012}, their differential attitudes~\cite{Ajzen.2019}, even their pre- or misconceptions~\cite{Gawronski.2012, Hammer.1996}, and incidental knowledge~\cite{Ferguson.2024} concerning AI tools, can influence their responses.
+Additionally, our sample is slightly skewed towards early career researchers, and all participants were from HCI research, many also specialized in security and privacy.
+This sampling choice reflects the scope of our study: we aimed to understand QDA workflows and AI-support expectations within HCI.
+At the same time, this scope likely shaped our findings.
+HCI researchers may be more familiar with emerging technologies and more open to computational support than researchers in disciplines where qualitative methods are more established as core methodological traditions.
+Our findings therefore may not generalize to other fields where QDA training, epistemological commitments, standards, and attitudes toward automation may differ, and future work should investigate a broader range of disciplinary contexts.
+We did not collect data on prior exposure to AI or LLMs, but recognize that participants' related motivational factors~\cite{Bandura.2012}, their differential attitudes~\cite{Ajzen.2019}, even their preconceptions or misconceptions~\cite{Gawronski.2012, Hammer.1996}, and incidental knowledge~\cite{Ferguson.2024} concerning AI tools, can influence their responses.
 Nonetheless, our sample provided detailed insights into the potential for adaptive AI tools that can cater to both novice guidance and expert customization.
+Due to our sampling method choice (particularly relying on snowball sampling through our professional networks), our sample consisted of people working in a WEIRD context.
+This inherently limits the generalizability of our findings as well as how globally representative they are.
+Future work can and should interview researchers from other contexts to bring in additional perspectives regarding how AI should, or should not, be involved in QDA.

 While our framework outlines numerous ways AI tools could be integrated into \ac{QDA}, we do not empirically evaluate how these integrations could be implemented or how they impact the overall \ac{QDA} process.
 Future research should assess the performance and usability of these \ac{AI} tools in \ac{QDA}, exploring how effectively they support researchers and whether they facilitate the analysis in meaningful ways.
 We also stress the importance of further research on the effects of AI on human decision-making in \ac{QDA}.
 Studies have shown that users tend to over-rely on \ac{AI} recommendations, even in low-involvement scenarios, highlighting the risk of blind acceptance and overreliance~\cite{Buccinca2021}.